wilmoore/ruby-version/README.md

 # I am no longer maintaining this as I'm now contributing to and using [chruby][chruby].
 Same design philosophy and excellent maintainer and contributors.
-Use IT!!!
+Use it!!!

 **ruby-version** exposes a single command `ruby-version` allowing developers to switch between multiple versions of Ruby.